IV. SCUDS AND CHEMICAL AND BIOLOGICAL WEAPONS

 After Iraq began its Scud attacks, Coalition forces saw reports suggesting the possibility of imminent attacks by Iraq with chemically or biologically armed Scuds.
 The first Scud attack on Israel occurred on January 18, 1991, the day after the Coalition began offensive air operations.
 An 82nd Airborne Division log sheet noted at 5:32 AM on January 18th that "Israelis have informed the United States that at least some of the missiles that impacted were chemical rds [rounds]."
 We could not determine who initiated this report, and shortly after 6:00 AM a retraction was transmitted.
-Israeli officials confirmed to the Special Assistant for Gulf War Illnesses that none of the Scuds that attacked Israel carried chemical or biological agent warheads.
+Israeli officials confirmed that none of the Scuds that attacked Israel carried chemical or biological agent warheads.

 As the Coalition air campaign proceeded, a VII Corps log included an entry at 8:00 PM on January 20th noting that "a source of unknown reliability" stated that Saddam had ordered a chemical/biological attack for the following day.
 The XVIII Airborne Corps advised the 82nd Airborne Division intelligence staff several hours later that a chemical (or biological) attack would most likely come by surface-to-surface missiles and estimated the likelihood of such an attack at 50 percent.

 On January 27, 1991, another report stated that Saddam Hussein had ordered the beginning of chemical attacks.
 The CIA noted that Iraqs forces "would be virtually certain to use chemical weapons if they were pushed back by an Allied offensive."
 As the Coalition ground campaign began, the DIA assessed that "Baghdad may be tempted to launch non-conventional [i.e., chemical or biological warfare agent] attacks with whatever warheads are available."